stoneyrh/gSOAP/gsoap/samples/rest/README.txt

-  int soap_GET_Name(struct soap *soap, const char *URL, Type *p) int soap_PUT_Name(struct soap *soap, const char *URL, const Type *p) int soap_POST_send_Name(struct soap *soap, const char *URL, const Type *p) int soap_POST_recv_Name(struct soap *soap, Type *p)
+  int soap_GET_Name(struct soap *soap, const char *URL, Type *p) int soap_PUT_Name(struct soap *soap, const char *URL, const Type *p) int soap_PATCH_Name(struct soap *soap, const char *URL, const Type *p) int soap_POST_send_Name(struct soap *soap, const char *URL, const Type *p) int soap_POST_recv_Name(struct soap *soap, Type *p)

-These are GET and PUT methods to read/write a value Type in XML.
+These are GET and PUT/PATCH methods to read/write a value Type in XML.
 The POST method has a send phase and a receive phase.
 After a POST send, a POST receive MUST be executed (may be with a different type).

 There is also a DELETE: